 Another challenge arose when we discovered that the home had only 110-volt, 60-amp electrical service for the entire house—barely enough power to handle the home’s existing complement of lights and appliances.
 But this is not uncommon for homes built in the 1950s.
 To avoid electrical shock and potential fire hazards, and to power the modern appliances, an electrical system upgrade was required.

 Also, the home had been inhabited by three sets of renters, some of whom had abused the house.
 The house is currently rented to a family who lost their home in the California wildfires.
-This family has been great, and has even helped us troubleshoot issues they discovered after the remodel.
-We were glad to come out and help remediate these issues.

 Since we were remodeling the whole house, we had several spaces we needed to work within.